neftjs/neft/async.coffee.md

 			# add callback into funcArgs
 			# To avoid got funcArgs array modification and to minimise memory usage,
-			# we create new object with `funcArgs` as a prototype.
+			# we create a new object with the `funcArgs` as a prototype.
 			# `Function::apply` expects an object and iterate by it to the `length`.
 			funcArgs = Object.create(funcArgs or null)
 			funcArgs[funcLength - 1] = callbackWrapper